sagemath/sage/pkgs/sagemath-flint/README.rst

 About this pip-installable source distribution
 ----------------------------------------------

-This pip-installable source distribution ``sagemath-flint-arb`` provides Cython interfaces to the ``FLINT`` and ``arb`` libraries.
+This pip-installable source distribution ``sagemath-flint`` provides Cython interfaces to the ``FLINT`` and ``arb`` libraries.